Natasha Mazzone: Parliamentary career

 Mazzone was sworn in as a Member of Parliament on 6 May 2009.
 She was first made the Shadow Deputy Minister of Justice and Constitutional Development by Parliamentary Leader Athol Trollip.
 During Trollip's first Shadow cabinet reshuffle, Mazzone was made the Shadow Minister of Communications.
 She held this position until newly elected Parliamentary Leader Lindiwe Mazibuko appointed her to the position of Shadow Minister of Public Enterprises.

 Mazzone represents the Democratic Alliance on the Joint Standing Committee on the Financial Management of Parliament, the Disciplinary Committee, and the Rules Committee.
 Formerly a member of both the Portfolio Committee on Public Enterprises and the Portfolio Committee on Communications, she was also the party whip in charge of legislation before her appointment as chief whip.

 Mazzone has also been involved in the provincial politics of Gauteng.
 She was elected as one of three deputy provincial chairpersons of the Democratic Alliance in October 2009.
 In April 2010, she ran for Provincial Leader of the DA.
 She faced former DA MP Janet Semple and incumbent John Moodey.
 Mazzone was eliminated in the first round and Semple went on to narrowly win the election.

 At the DA's 2018 Federal Congress, Mazzone was elected as the second Deputy Federal Council Chairperson of the party.
 She served alongside Thomas Walters.
 Her election was initially disputed by Khume Ramulifho, who also contested the position, and other senior DA politicians.
 Ramulifho argued that her taking up the position was illegal since the position was not yet created when the election was held.
 The party's Federal Legal Commission had taken the decision to appoint her since she received the second most votes.
 The party later resolved the matter.

 On 31 October 2019, Mazzone was appointed Chief Whip of the Official Opposition, succeeding John Steenhuisen, who was elected DA parliamentary leader and became Leader of the Opposition.
 She is the party's first female chief whip.
 In 2020, she stood down as a deputy federal council chairperson.

 On 18 August 2022, Steenhuisen appointed deputy chief whip Siviwe Gwarube as the new chief whip of the DA parliamentary caucus and as the Chief Whip of the Official Opposition, succeeding Mazzone.
-Mazzone was appointed as the National Securty Advisor to the Leader of the Opposition and will now serve on the Joint Standing Committee on Intelligence.
+Mazzone was appointed as the National Security Advisor to the Leader of the Opposition and will now serve on the Joint Standing Committee on Intelligence.

-Deputy Federal Chairperson candidacy

 In March 2023, Mazzone announced that she was a candidate for one of the three deputy federal chairperson positions at the party's Federal Congress in April.
-She has endorsed Steenhuisen for a second term as party leader.
+She endorsed Steenhuisen for a second term as party leader.
+She lost at the party's congress on 2 April 2023.

+Mazzone was appointed as Shadow Minister of Communications and Digital Technologies on 21 April 2023.

+Mazzone was re-elected for a fourth term in Parliament in the 2024 general election.